Contributed By Aequitas Law LLP

 There is currently no requirement under the PDPA to prove “harm” or “injury” to establish wrongdoing.
 It is important to note that the data protection provisions under the PDPA do not affect any obligations or rights under other laws, neither do the PDPA provisions override or prevail over the other statutory provisions in Singapore.
 The PDPA shall not become a piece of legislation that prevents an individual from disclosing information if he or she is legally required (by other laws) to do so.

 Leaking or disclosing personal data results in hefty fines under the PDPA.
-Certainly, like in the SingHealth case mentioned above, trust between members of the public and organisations will fall and corporate confidence will be lost.
+Certainly, trust between members of the public and organisations will fall and corporate confidence will be lost.
 Consequently, the organisation would need time to “repair” the damage and recover the public's confidence.

 The PDPC is set up to oversee these issues and try to mitigate the loss, in an expeditious manner, including reviewing complaints and carrying out investigations which in turn, assure individuals that actions are being taken pertaining to their complaints.

-In 2018 and 2019, the PDPC has published over 40 enforcement decisions involving personal data breaches and has issued the appropriate fines.
-Some of these cases included GrabCar Pte Ltd, where the PDPC issued a fine of SGD16,000 to the organisation for failing to put in place reasonable data protection protocols to protect the personal data of its customers from unauthorised disclosure.
-Singapore company, WTS Automotive Services Pte Ltd was also fined SGD20,000 for allowing the unauthorised disclosure of some of its customers’ personal data.
+In 2018 and 2019, the PDPC published over 40 enforcement decisions involving personal data breaches and issued the appropriate fines.
+These cases included a case involving GrabCar Pte Ltd, where the PDPC imposed a fine of SGD16,000 to the organisation for failing to put in place reasonable data protection protocols to protect the personal data of its customers from unauthorised disclosure.
+The PDPC also imposed a fine of SGD20,000 on a Singapore company, WTS Automotive Services Pte Ltd, for allowing the unauthorised disclosure of some of its customers’ personal data.

 The PDPA provisions provide a baseline standard of personal data protection policy across the board.
 This is achieved by complementing sector-specific regulatory policies, where organisations are required to comply with the PDPA as well as the common law and other relevant laws that are applied to the specific industry to which they belong, when collecting, using and disclosing personal data.